ELthomasoPostfix/Microservices/README.md

 ## Swagger Docs

 Each microservice exposes interactive swagger documentation for its own RESTful API.
-Thus, the docs not accessible through one single URL.
+Thus, the docs are not accessible through one single URL.
 Below is a list of URLs that should provide access to the swagger-ui docs for the implemented microservices, **once the microservices are running**, for easy access.
-But, each microservice should also specify their own doc urls.
+But, each microservice should also specify their own doc urls in their decomposition section.

 | Microservice      | url                               |
 | -                 | -                                 |